19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004 wef 30/11/2004]

-(7) The Minister may appoint a clerk or clerks to the Board and such other officers and employees of the Board as may be necessary.
+(7) The Minister may appoint a secretary or secretaries to the Board and such other officers and employees of the Board as may be necessary.

 (8) All the powers, functions and duties of the Board may be exercised, discharged and performed by any committee of the Board consisting of not less than 3 members of the Board, at least one of whom shall be the Chairman of the Board or a Deputy Chairman of the Board.

 (9) Any act, finding or decision of any such committee shall be deemed to be the act, finding or decision of the Board.

-(10) The clerk shall, from time to time, summon such members of the Board as may be nominated by the Chairman to constitute a committee of the Board for the purposes of giving effect to the provisions of this Part, and it shall be the duty of such members to attend at the times and places specified in the summons.
+(10) The secretary shall, from time to time, summon such members of the Board as may be nominated by the Chairman to constitute a committee of the Board for the purposes of giving effect to the provisions of this Part, and it shall be the duty of such members to attend at the times and places specified in the summons.

 (10A) Meetings of a committee shall be presided by —